City Zoo: Singles

 The song "Full Stop" serves as the album's lead single.
 It was released along with its accompanying music video on November 22, 2019.
 The song was top all the KKBox daily and singles and new songs chart in Hong Kong and Taiwan.
 The music video earned 2 million views worldwide on YouTube on its first day of release.
 As of June 2020, the music video has gained over 28 million views on YouTube.
 It peaked at number 1 on KKBox weekly Chinese charts in Hong Kong and Taiwan for 3 weeks.

 During the listening session on December 13, 2019, G.E.M. premiered the music video of the title track and announced the title track as the second single off the album.
 The music video contained an interpolation of Michael Jackson album art cover and several art cover and movies.
 It reached the top 5 of KKBox daily and weekly chart in Hong Kong and Taiwan.

 The third single, "Selfless" serves as the third single off the album.
 It was released along the music video on December 27, 2019, 12 hours after the album had been released.
 The song debuted at number 2 on the KKBox Taiwan daily new song chart and number 8 on Taiwan daily single chart.
 It reached a new peak of number 1 on two of the chart.
 It also peaked at number 1 on the KKBox Hong Kong daily new song chart and number 2 on Hong Kong daily single chart. also No. 1 on Malaysia and Singapore's KKBox streaming chart and 3 weeks number 2 on China's largest music streaming platform Tencent's QQ music.

-Alternative singles

 The songs "Miss Similar" and "Walk on Water" were released before the lead single was released.
 Those singles were released as stand-alone singles and the tracks in the album, not released as the album single.